matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then it learns basic text patterns (paragraphs, dialogue), so it can predict the next word.
 Then [emotional sentiment](https://openai.com/blog/unsupervised-sentiment-neuron/), [amateur chess moves](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [...](https://twitter.com/xuenay/status/1283312640199196673)

-YouTube-based GPT would learn complex and super accurate physics because it would help it to predict the next video frame.
+YouTube-GPT would be able to learn complex and super accurate physics because this is what would help it better predict the next video frame.
 With enough data, and especially with inductive biases sprinkled in, a super high-fidelity simulation seems possible.
-And you only have to do well enough to bootstrap something like limited household robots (dish washing + laundry).
+And you only have to do well enough to bootstrap something like narrow household robots (dish washing + laundry).
 Then you can use those in a Tesla-like data-collection [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), runnning experiments to make the models even more accurate.

 To caveat, it's hard to say how far we are from YouTube-GPT.
 It's possible that